mildsunrise/university-4b-tfg/memory/development.md

 load.c1.pkl      load.l2.pkl  load.w1.pkl
 ~~~

-The full source code of `experiment.py` is listed at appendix \ref{subsec:code-experiment}.
+The full source code of `experiment.py` is listed at appendix \ref{subsec:code-experiment} and may be found in the submitted annex as well, under the `analysis` folder.

 #### Other considerations